flaviodamaiajr/flaviodamaiajr/README.md

 * 🌍 I'm based in Brazil
 * 🚀 I'm creator of [Mailtrap for .NET](https://github.com/flaviodamaiajr/mailtrap)
+* 📚 I'm studying Azure Cloud Services
 * 🤝 I'm open to collaborating on interesting projects as a developer
 * 🏄‍♂️ I like to surf on the weekends

 <a href="https://www.github.com/flaviodamaiajr" target="_blank" rel="noreferrer"><img